Remi-Gau/eCobidas/goals.md

 If the process is made sufficiently seamless, this could in return potentially incentivize more journals to adopt submission-checklists.

+### Link to neurolex
+Try to see if list of choices presented to users on some items or if the terminology used by the checklist in general can be linked to the neurolex "ontology".

 ## Potential applications ("pie in the sky" goals)

 This checklist could: